-As part of our commitment to support the professional development of Association members we offer a carbon-friendly, electronic Newsletter that is available as a PDF on our web site.
+As part of our commitment to support the professional development of Association members we offer a carbon-friendly, electronic Newsletter that is available as a monthly email and archived on our website.

 A major aim of AESS is to encourage interdisciplinary understanding of environmental science, policy, management, ethics, history, and all of the other vital contributions of traditional disciplines.
 From its beginning, the Association has been envisioned as a community of environmental scholars and scientists, not a confederation of disciplines.
 Fundamental to its members’ embrace of higher education is the notion that broad advances in environmental knowledge require disciplinary, interdisciplinary, and transdisciplinary approaches to research and learning.